RSKarthikKumar/Todo-List/README.md

-# to-do-list
+# To-Do-list
-a to-do list fullstack web app deployed on Heroku with MongoDB cloud
+A To-Do list fullstack web app deployed on Heroku with MongoDB cloud

-author:R.S.Karthik Kumar
+Author:R.S.Karthik Kumar
-## installation & use
+## Installation & use

 If you would like to download the repo and run the app locally on localhost 3000 (or any port you specify), that is also an option.